-Over on th' Planet, someone posted a link t' a budding Drupal user who were bein' havin' th' usual first-time-user troubles.
-"I want t' do X, Y, Z, but I can't figure out how an' no one will tell me, help!"
-Been thar, done that, I suppose.
-But how can that be if thar's so much Drupal documentation?
+Over on the Planet, someone posted a link to a budding Drupal user who was having the usual first-time-user troubles.
+"I want to do X, Y, Z, but I can't figure out how and no one will tell me, help!"
+Been there, done that, I suppose.
+But how can that be if there's so much Drupal documentation?
 Simple.
-The questions most scallywags ask be th' hardest t' answer, because thar isn't just one kind o' documentation.
+The questions most people ask are the hardest to answer, because there isn't just one kind of documentation.

 - Beginner documentation.
 This is the proverbial "this is a mouse" documentation.
 For Drupal, this would be the "this is what a node is" and "Drupal calls its categories 'taxonomies' because it's more powerful than a linear category list" type information.

 - Expert Reference documentation.
 These docs are aimed at people who already know what they're doing, but don't remember all the details.
 This is mostly reference documentation, API documentation, and so forth.

 - Training documentation.
 These are the docs to help push people up the learning curve.
 The goal here is to show someone who knows what a node is and what taxonomies are the 50 ways to put them together to build all kinds of cool sites; it's to coax people to learn Views and CCK and save themselves hours of time, but that means teaching them the myriad ways to not only use those modules but use them well and "with the grain".

 The basic problem is that type 3 is hard to write.
 Really hard.
 The best people to write it are those who have only just passed the "I kick ass" threshold (see link above), because it's still fresh in their mind.
 They're still excited about it.
 They still remember their "ah ha!" moment.
 Those people also do not last very long, because once they get past that hump they tend to become self-training and are far more interested in learning new things than writing up the things they just learned.